 Even in beta form, Destiny 2 checks off most of the important items.
 There's a 200 fps framerate cap for now (sorry 240Hz monitor users), and full modding support is unlikely ( is what you're after).
 Otherwise, there's no vital missing piece to complain about.
 Ultrawidescreen support in particular deserves a shout out, as even loading screens and cutscenes are properly formatted for 21:9 displays—though I'm not sure if 32:9 or multi-display support is fully enabled.
 It's something we'll look at with the full release, but 21:9 at least is about as good as it gets, with only a few HUD elements not (currently) scaling.

-As our partner for these detailed performance analyses, MSI provided the hardware we needed to test Overwatch on a bunch of different AMD and Nvidia GPUs, multiple CPUs, and several laptops—see below for the full details.
+As our partner for these detailed performance analyses, MSI provided the hardware we needed to test Destiny 2 on a bunch of different AMD and Nvidia GPUs, multiple CPUs, and several laptops—see below for the full details.
 Full details of our test equipment and methodology are detailed in our Performance Analysis 101 article.
 Thanks, MSI!

 As far as graphics settings, Destiny 2 has 17 individual settings you can tweak, along with four presets: low, medium, high, and highest.
 As is often the case, many of the settings have very little impact on performance, with only a few big ticket items: anti-aliasing, depth of field, screen space ambient occlusion, and shadow quality (in that order).